MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Limit the sync client upload speed to a fixed rate
 <a name="UploadBandwidthLimit"> </a>

 This setting lets you configure the maximum speed at which the OneDrive sync client (OneDrive.exe) can upload files.
 This rate is a fixed value in kilobytes per second.
 The lower the rate, the slower the computer will upload files.

+If you enable this setting, computers will use the maximum upload rate that you specify, and users will not be able to change it in OneDrive settings.
+You must enter the rate (from 1 to 100000) in the **Bandwidth** box.
 The maximum rate is 100000 KB/s.
 Any input lower than 50 KB/s will set the limit to 50 KB/s, even if the UI shows a lower value.

-If you enable this setting, computers will use the maximum upload rate that you specify, and users will not be able to change it in OneDrive settings.

-When you enable this setting, you must enter the rate (from 1 to 100000) in the **Bandwidth** box.

 If you disable or do not configure this setting, users can choose to limit the upload rate to a fixed value (in KB/second), or set it to "Adjust automatically" which will use 70% of upload throughput to respond to increases and decreases in throughput.
 For info about the end-user experience, see [Change the OneDrive sync client upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).

 We recommend that you use this setting only used in cases where strict traffic restrictions are required.
-We don't recommend that you use this setting on an ongoing basis because it will decrease sync client performance and negatively impact the user experience.
-In scenarios where you need to limit the upload rate, we recommend enabling [Limit the sync client upload rate to a percentage of throughput](use-group-policy.md#AutomaticUploadBandwidthPercentage) to set a limit that adjusts to changing conditions.
+In scenarios where you need to limit the upload rate (such as when you roll out Known Folder Move), we recommend enabling [Limit the sync client upload rate to a percentage of throughput](use-group-policy.md#AutomaticUploadBandwidthPercentage) to set a limit that adjusts to changing conditions.
 You should not enable both settings at the same time.

-Enabling this setting sets the following registry key value to a number from 50 through 100,000.
+Enabling this policy sets the following registry key value to a number from 50 through 100,000.
 For example:

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive]"UploadBandwidthLimit"="dword:000000﻿32"